A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 Trial Status: Active

-This is a Phase 1 / 1b open-label study evaluating the safety, pharmacokinetics (PK), and preliminary efficacy of ABBV-399 as monotherapy and in combination with osimertinib, erlotinib, and nivolumab in subjects with advanced solid tumors likely to express c-Met.
+This is a Phase 1 / 1b open-label study evaluating the safety, pharmacokinetics (PK), and preliminary efficacy of ABBV-399 as monotherapy and in combination with osimertinib, erlotinib, and nivolumab in participants with advanced solid tumors likely to express c-Met.
 Enrollment is closed for the monotherapy arms, Arm A, and Arm D.

 - Participant must have advanced Non-Small Cell Lung Cancer (NSCLC) that is not amenable to surgical resection or other approved therapeutic options that have demonstrated clinical benefit.